Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Why Contrastive Scoring Addresses Fundamental OOD Detection Challenges

+\emph{uniformly over all $K$ malicious clusters} and for all $x$ in the unit Mahalanobis ball $\{x:d_M(z,\mu_c,\Sigma_c)\le 1\}$.
+The locality condition $d_M(z,\mu_c,\Sigma_c)\le 1$ is a standard restriction: the Mahalanobis-distance error grows with the distance from the cluster center, so a meaningful uniform bound is only available in a neighborhood of the cluster, which is precisely the regime relevant for detection, where test points are close to some cluster. \end{lemma}

+\paragraph{Proof Sketch.} A formal proof is beyond our scope, but we outline the key steps.
+The total error decomposes as

+and the second term is at most $\varepsilon/2$ by assumption.
+For the first term, standard concentration inequalities for sub-Gaussian distributions \citep{vershynin2018high} bound the mean and covariance estimation errors as $\|\hat\mu_c - \mu_c\|_2 \lesssim \sqrt{d_{\text{proj}}/n_c}$ and $\|\hat\Sigma_c - \Sigma_c\| \lesssim \sqrt{r_c/n_c}$, respectively.
+Propagating these through the Mahalanobis distance (using the locality condition to control the linearization error) and applying a union bound over the $K$ malicious clusters yields the stated sample complexity, where the $\log(2K/\delta)$ factor arises from the union bound over clusters plus the two-sided concentration event.

 \paragraph{Interpretation.} The crucial term in the bound is the effective rank $r_c$.
-Our entire framework, especially the learned projection, is designed to find a subspace where safety-relevant information is concentrated.
-This implies that the resulting covariance matrices of the clusters should have a low effective rank ($r_c \ll d_{\text{proj}}$).
+Our framework—and in particular, the learned projection—is designed to concentrate safety-relevant information in a low-dimensional subspace, which implies that the cluster covariance matrices have low effective rank ($r_c \ll d_{\text{proj}}$).
+Note that $\varepsilon$ is an error on the score \emph{difference}, so a useful operating point is $\varepsilon$ meaningfully smaller than the typical oracle margin between benign and malicious scores on the test set; in our experiments this margin is on the order of $1$--$2$ units, so $\varepsilon=0.5$ is a reasonable target that still guarantees the sign of $s(x)$ matches $s^\star(x)$ for points away from the decision boundary.

-To illustrate, let's assume the safety information for SafeMTData collapses to an extremely low rank of $r_c=2$.
-To achieve a reasonably low error of $\varepsilon=0.5$ with 95\% confidence ($\delta=0.05, K=1$), the sample complexity is on the order of $n_c \ge C \cdot \frac{2+1}{0.5^2}\log(40) \approx C \cdot 44$.
-The constant $C$ depends on properties of the distribution, but the rapid empirical saturation seen in the figures above strongly suggests that for this data, the rank is very low and the distribution is well-behaved, making the required number of samples fall into the 5–15 range.

-Conversely, when $n_c=0$, the malicious distribution is unknown, the lemma is inapplicable, and our detector degenerates to a simple one-class OOD test.
-As the SafeMTData attacks are designed to look benign, they lie close to the benign distribution, causing the detector to fail as observed (11.2\% accuracy).
+To illustrate, suppose the safety information for SafeMTData collapses to rank $r_c=2$.
+Achieving $\varepsilon=0.5$ with 95\% confidence ($\delta=0.05$, $K=1$) requires $n_c \ge C \cdot \frac{2+1}{0.5^2}\log(40) \approx 44\,C$ samples.
+The constant $C$ bundles the sub-Gaussian parameter of the features with the slack in the concentration inequalities.
+Empirically, the saturation we observe at $n_c\approx 5$--$15$ samples is consistent with effective values of $C$ on the order of $0.1$--$0.3$; this is not directly measured by our experiments but is plausible given that the learned projection explicitly controls the scale of the features.
+The bound should therefore be read as providing the correct \emph{functional} dependence on $r_c$, $\varepsilon$, $K$, and $\delta$ rather than a tight absolute constant.
+Conversely, when $n_c=0$, the malicious distribution is unknown, the lemma is inapplicable, and the detector degenerates to a one-class OOD test.
+Because SafeMTData attacks are designed to appear benign, they lie close to the benign distribution and cause the detector to fail in this regime, as reflected in the observed 11.2\% accuracy when $n_c=0$.